SigNoz/signoz.io/docs/instrumentation/django.md

     `opentelemetry-exporter-otlp` - This library provides a way to install all OTLP exporters.
 You will need an exporter to send the data to SigNoz.

     :::note
-    💡 The `opentelemetry-exporter-otlp` is a convenience wrapper package to install all OTLP exporters.
+    💡 The `opentelemetry-exporter-otlp` is a convenient wrapper package to install all OTLP exporters.
 Currently, it installs:

     - opentelemetry-exporter-otlp-proto-http
     - opentelemetry-exporter-otlp-proto-grpc